+Geographical Origin

-Geographical Origin The geographical origin of honey can be established through the pollen content (Anklam, 1998; von der Ohe et al., 2004).
+The geographical origin of honey can be established through the pollen content (Anklam, 1998; von der Ohe et al., 2004).
 Important considerations for determining geographical origin of honey include the type of predominant pollen, secondary pollen, minor taxa, the overall pollen spectra and the percentages of each pollen type (Maurizio & Louveaux 1965).
-The Volta Region spans vegetation zones including costal grassland, mangrove swamps, guinea savannah, Sahel-savannah, mountainous wooded savannah and semiguinea forests (Population and Housing Census; PHC (2013).
-The variation deciduous forests (Population and Housing locations, although all honey different vegetation found in the sampling locations, although all honey samples were harvested at locations within the same region during this study.
-12 as PP in three of the samples and as MP in the last sample from the district seems to be the most important indicator making honeys from the district distinguishable from honey from the other districts where although recorded in all samples it was only found as secondary in two samples from two different districts (4%, 11%) or less (M, IP).
+The Volta Region spans vegetation zones including costal grassland, mangrove swamps, guinea savannah, Sahel-savannah, mountainous wooded savannah and semi-deciduous forests (Population and Housing Census; PHC (2013).
+The variation observed in the botanical diversity of honey samples could be explained by the different vegetation found in the sampling locations, although all honey samples were harvested at locations within the same region during this study.